What is an Opportunity Cost?

 Estimating an Opportunity cost can be used to make countless day-to-day choices like grocery shopping or eating out, but can be especially helpful when dealing with more important financial decisions.
 From determining whether to abandon your 9-to-5 job to start a business or deciding to buy your first home, it is an important method for choosing the best alternative.
 Without considering the opportunity cost, a better choice might go completely unnoticed.

 Opportunity Cost = Most lucrative option – Chosen option

 For example, if you spend $30,000 on a new car, you missed out on the opportunity to invest that money, which over many years could bring in a return of thousands of dollars.

-With a credit card, there is a double opportunity cost.
+With a credit card, there are two opportunity costs.
 First, your future income is reduced by the price of whatever you purchase; you can’t use that money to buy other things.
 Additionally, you missed out on the opportunity to save that money and have it earn interest.
 The money that is not saved and could be earning interest would be considered a loss affecting your spending budget in the future.

 - Although the term “opportunity cost” was coined by an Austrian economist, the inspiration was Benjamin Franklin’s theory of “time is money”.
 In 1746 he wrote:

 “Remember that Time is Money.
 He that can earn Ten Shillings a Day by his Labour, and goes abroad, or sits idle one half of that Day, tho’ he spends but Sixpence during his Diversion or Idleness, ought not to reckon That the only Expence; he has really spent or rather thrown away Five Shillings besides.”